-We start by snapping the three circuit boards apart.
+We start by snapping the circuit boards apart.
 See those little tabs?
 They have to be removed too.
 We find that pressing down at an angle against something hard (no, not your little brother's head) will make then pop off, or just use your snips to cut them off.
-Make sure you're wearing your eye protection!
+Don't forget the small triangle piece, and make sure you're wearing your eye protection!